Infinity Labradors

 Meet the breeder

 I'm Michelle, the breeder behind Infinity Labradors located in Ohio.
-Canine fancier, AKC licensed breed judge and Breeder of Merit designation, and preservation hobby breeder of Labrador Retrievers in all three colors.
+Active canine fancier/exhibitor for over 40yrs, AKC licensed breed judge and an AKC Breeder of Merit.
+Member of the Labrador Retriever Club (AKC parent club) and an AKC regional Labrador breed club.
+Preservation hobby breeder of Labrador Retrievers in all three colors (black, yellow, chocolate).

 Q. & A. with Michelle